 Watery or Mucus-Filled Diarrhea.
 Loose stools in dogs that may contain mucus or blood are the usual symptoms of coccidia infection.
 This results from irritation of the intestinal lining.

 Lethargy.
 A drop in energy or a lack of interest in playtime is a typical sign of discomfort.
+You may notice your dog sleeping more often and avoiding any physical activity.

 Severe symptoms of canine coccidiosis include: